Lande21/RolandeU.github.io/README.md

 - Occasion: 24', Started TY
 - MIRACLE: GOD will provide always 100%.

-Day 137. **Good things ahead!**
+Day 138. **Good things ahead!**
-- DAY: Wednesday, i woke up, went to the mall, went to shake shack, mass and bought wine!
+- DAY: , i woke up, went to the mall, went to shake shack, mass and bought wine!

 gotta lock in in nsbe, hopefully